Updated May 3, 2023

 - Go to the insert menu.
 Choose a line chart type

 Now select the month and sales data column for graph selection; after that, we need to choose the line chart type, then the line graph chart is displayed below.

 To display the forecast graph, select the forecast column along with the month and sales data.
 So you will get the below forecasting chart as shown below.

 In the above graph, we can see the difference where the blue line shows the previous year’s sales and the orange line shows the future forecasting sales, which denotes that growth will be get increased for the next three months compared to the previous year, 2018

 - Useful in predicting month wise and year wise sales

-- Commonly used in all FMCG, Financial and Investment companies to determine the growth of future sales.
+- Commonly used in all FMCG, Financial, and Investment companies to determine future sales growth.